 23. How did you hear about Shelquin Labradors?

 To promote responsible breeding, all of our puppies are sold on a Limited Registration basis.
 Limited Registration means that the dog is eligible for registration with the American Kennel Club; however, any offspring produced by the dog would not be eligible to be registered with the AKC.
-This does not mean that the dog is of lesser quality.
-It just means that they are not eligible to enter conformation shows or produce registered offspring.
+This does not mean that the dog is of lesser quality, it just means that they are not eligible to enter conformation breed shows or produce AKC registered offspring.
 They are eligible to enter all other AKC events such as Hunt Tests, and the many assorted Obedience Trials.